s-rah/onionscan/README.md

 ## What is scanned for?

-An list of privacy and security problems which are detected by OnionScan can be found [here](doc/what-is-scanned-for.md).
+A list of privacy and security problems which are detected by OnionScan can be found [here](doc/what-is-scanned-for.md).

 You can also directly configure the types of scanning that onionscan does using